 At Maryport Church of England Primary School we prioritise reading from the moment the children step foot through the door in our Little Acorns class.
-We want all of our pupils to instil a love of reading, to encourage this we provide a wide range of opportunities.
-Please see the image below which outlines some of the ways in how we encourage reading for pleasure.
+We want our pupils to instil a love of reading, to encourage this we provide a wide range of opportunities.

 Reading Leaders